vu-ctg/ukb_rap_workflows/README.md

 6. How to: **subset pVCF files for a region/gene of interest**: [`wes_analyses/wes_analyses_readme.md`](https://github.com/vu-ctg/ukb_rap_workflows/blob/master/wes_analyses/wes_analyses_readme.md)
 7. How to: **Run GWAS in plink using (local) CTG pipeline settings**: [`gwas_analyses/gwas_readme.md`](https://github.com/vu-ctg/ukb_rap_workflows/blob/master/gwas_analyses/gwas_readme.md)
 8. How to **work with data and files interactively**: [`interactive_workspaces.md`](https://github.com/vu-ctg/ukb_rap_workflows/blob/master/interactive_workspaces.md)
+9. How to **create polygenic scores in UKB using PRScs**: [`prscs-calculation.md`](https://github.com/vu-ctg/ukb_rap_workflows/blob/master/PRScs/prscs-calculation.md)

-Coming soon: how to run MAGMA gene-based analyses and polygenic score analyses.
+Coming soon: how to run MAGMA gene-based analyses.

 Developing a new analysis not already documented here?
 Have a helpful RAP tip to share?
 Feel free to add to this repository or contact @jesavage to be added as a contributor.